vertec-io/bevy_eventwork/crates/eventwork_websockets/examples/HYBRID_SERVER.md

 let provider = message.provider_name();  // "TCP" or "WebSocket"
 ```

-This allows game logic to determine the protocol **without** needing access to `Network` resources, achieving complete decoupling (especially important in the scheduled pattern).
+This allows application logic to determine the protocol **without** needing access to `Network` resources, achieving complete decoupling (especially important in the scheduled pattern).

 ## Running the Example